michaelconsetto/stocktracker/README.md

-# Getting Started
+# Stock Tracker

-Welcome to your new project.

-It contains these folders and files, following our recommended project layout:
+This is a simple stock tracker app based on the SAP Cloud Application Programming Model (CAP).

 File or Folder | Purpose
 ---------|----------
-`app/` | content for UI frontends goes here
+`app/` | content for UI frontends
-`db/` | your domain models and data go here
+`db/` |  domain models and data
-`srv/` | your service models and code go here `package.json` | project metadata and configuration `readme.md` | this getting started guide
+`srv/` |  service models and code
+`package.json` | project metadata and configuration

-## Next Steps
+## Run it on your local machine

 - Open a new terminal and run `cds watch`
 - (in VS Code simply choose _**Terminal** > Run Task > cds watch_)